SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

 Critical thinking is about having your own ideas.

 Don't take this to mean you have to run down every single idea.
+Before this presentation, I had just accepted that the earth went around the sun.
+This presentation happened to be the first occation I had reason to evaluate the claim critically.
 The important thing is to know difference between ideas you have claimed for yourself, and ideas someone else has put in your head.

 ## NOTE: Everything above this line is done, below this line is just the outline for my work in progress